-Forfeitures of the non-vested portion of participant's account balances related to the Company's contributions are used to offset future Company contributions.
-Forfeitures held in the Plan totaled \$107,385 and \$61,738 at December 31, 2005 and 2004, respectively.
+Forfeitures of the non-vested portion of participant's account balances related to the Company's contributions may be used to offset future Company contributions.
+Forfeitures held in the Plan totaled \$62,022 and \$107,385 at December 31, 2006 and 2005, respectively.